haberalan/vue-javascript-notes/README.md

 ## Features

-- You can store your notes.
+- You can store your notes

 # To do